-Turbulent fluxes of momentum, latent and sensible heat are some of the most important interactions between land surface and atmosphere.
-These fluxes are responsible for the development or modification of mesoscale circulations and the generation of clouds

-- that, as a consequence, feed back on surface fluxes through the modification of solar radiation.
+Turbulent fluxes of momentum, latent heat (Q_E) and sensible heat $(Q{\rm H})$ are some of the most important interactions between land surface and atmosphere.
+These fluxes are responsible for the development or modification of mesoscale circulations and the generation of clouds feed back on surface fluxes through the modification of solar radiation.
 The effects of vegetation influencing boundary layer structure and moisture are widely acknowledged (i.e. Freedman et al., 2001; van Heerwaarden et al., 2009), while the feedback from short-lived clouds is less understood, but important.
-Shallow cumulus-surface interactions were shown in an LES study to impact surface temper- - ature and fluxes on very short time scales (Lohou and Patton, 2011).
-For improved process understanding, it is necessary to use: (1) atmospheric models with sufficiently high resolution to resolve boundary layer processes as well as clouds and (2) surface models capable of reproducing the system's surface flux dynamics.
+Shallow cumulus-surface interactions were shown in an LES (large eddy simulation) study to impact surface temperature and fluxes on very short time scales (Lohou and Patton, 2011).
+For improved process understanding, it is necessary to use: (1) atmospheric models with sufficiently high resolution ($\mathcal{O}(100 \text{ m})$) to resolve boundary layer processes as well as clouds and (2) surface models capable of reproducing the system's surface flux dynamics.

 Our research focuses on surface-atmosphere interactions on the Tibetan Plateau (TP) in the Nam Co Lake region.
-With more than 4700 m a.s.l., a semi-arid climate

-- and with a highly adapted Kobresia pygmea alpine steppe (Miehe et al., 2011), the TP proves to be a difficult environment for surface models (Yang et al., 2003, 2009).
-Specific problems include large temporal and spatial variability in soil moisture (Su et al., 2011), large diurnal variations of surface temperature from surface freezing before sunrise to more than 30°C at noon.
-Ma et al. (2009) give an overview about the - TP surface-atmosphere processes.
+With more than 4700 m a.s.l., a semi-arid climate and with a highly adapted Kobresia pygmea alpine steppe (Miehe et al., 2011), the TP proves to be a difficult environment for surface models (Yang et al., 2003, 2009).
+Specific problems include large temporal and spatial variability in soil moisture (Su et al., 2011), large diurnal variations of surface temperature from surface freezing before sunrise to more than 30 °C at noon.
+Ma et al. (2009) give an overview about the TP surface-atmosphere processes.
 On the TP, the fraction of diffuse solar radiation is very small, making cloud feedbacks especially important for the surface-atmosphere system.
-The model studies with a regional model of Cui et al. (2007) imply that some of the precipitation events on the TP are predominantly local and therefore not captured by coarser resolution models. - In this paper we present results of a rather simple two-layer flux algorithm based on a two-layer soil model that is part of a vegetation dynamics and biosphere model (Friend, 2010).
-The original model produces a substantial delay in the diurnal turbulent flux cycle due to the low responsiveness of the upper model layer to changes in atmospheric forcing and fails to capture important dynamics.
-We therefore introduce an - extrapolated surface temperature and show that this is capable of reproducing diurnal flux dynamics for two vegetation covered surfaces near Nam Co Lake.
+The model studies with a regional model of Cui et al. (2007) imply that some of the precipitation events on the TP are predominantly local and therefore not captured by coarser resolution models.

+In this paper we present results of a rather simple flux algorithm based on a modified two-layer soil model that is part of a vegetation dynamics and biosphere model Hybrid (Friend et al., 1997; Friend and Kiang, 2005; Friend, 2010).
+The original model produces a substantial delay in the diurnal turbulent flux cycle due to the low responsiveness of the model's upper soil layer to changes in atmospheric forcing and fails to capture important dynamics.
+We therefore introduce an extrapolated surface temperature and show that this new approach is capable of reproducing diurnal flux dynamics for two vegetation covered surfaces near Nam Co Lake.
 These sites are representative for the basin, but show very different dynamics.
-In our future studies, the same surface-model version will also be coupled to a spatially and temporally high resolution atmospheric model including radiation, cloud microphysics and active tracer - transport.
+In our future studies, the same surface-model version will also be coupled to the spatially and temporally high resolution atmospheric model ATHAM (Active Tracer High-resolution Atmospheric Model, Oberhuber et al., 1998; Herzog et al., 1998) including radiation, cloud microphysics and active tracer transport.
 As simulations of the high-resolution model will be run for approximately 24 h we tested the surface model in column mode forced with standard atmospheric measurements for the same period of time with initialisation at 00:00 h Beijing Standard Time (BST).
 We acknowledge that this approach is different from most surface model studies that are run for longer periods, but it is necessary for the planned study of the coupled surface-atmosphere system.
 Such a surface flux algorithm is generally suitable for high-resolution atmospheric modelling studies of different ecosystems as it does not have built in assumptions about horizontal scales.